Rap has won. Okay. But what did it lose along the way?

 Why is this book a banger?

-• Because it makes you want to create, to question, to stay on top
+Because it makes you want to create, question, stay on top